raganwald/raganwald.github.com/_posts/2014-03-31-what-is-wrong-with-classes-in-javascript.md

     depositAndReturnBalance(account, 100)
       //=> 100

 `depositAndReturnBalance` obviously depends on passing in an object that implements both the `.deposit` and `.balance` methods.
-But it doesn't depend on how those methods are implemented: You could write this for `Account` and get the same behaviour:
+But it doesn't depend on how those methods are implemented: we could write this for `Account` and get the same behaviour:

     function Account () {
       this._transactionHistory = [];